Phoenixx19/JumpKingRPC/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/Phoenixx19/JumpKingRPC/total)
 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/Phoenixx19/JumpKingRPC)

+**WARNING:** `This repository is getting an update soon.
+The RPC will move from being a Windows Form App using .NET Framework to a Class Library.
+This is work in progress so it could take a while, features of the application could change but we're going to try to be as close as we can with what we've released from the release.`

+---

 Jump King RPC (or in short, JKRPC) is a Rich Presence client for Jump King. <br>
 JKRPC shows the in-game live data to your Discord status using Discord's RPC.
 Such as:
 - Location of the player